Q & A’s

-Question: What are the fees for the 2020-2021 season?
+Question: What are the fees for the 2022-2023 season?
+Answer:

-- The Little Rebels Development Program fee for the 2020-2021 season is $200.00 per player for the season.
+- The Little Rebels Development Program fee for the 2022-2023 season is $200.00 per player for the season.
 Each participant will receive a Little Rebels jersey and basketball, both included in this registration fee.

 Question: What is the Refund Policy if I withdraw my child after registering?

-After placements have started but before the MBA season’s first game -a full refund (less an admin fee of $25) will be provided to any player withdrawing before the MBA season’s first game.
+After placements have started but before the MBA season’s first game -a full refund (less an admin fee of $50) will be provided to any player withdrawing before the MBA season’s first game.
 This includes players who withdraw after successfully making the high school team.

 Question: Is there an NSF cheque policy?

-Answer: Yes, the third player is half off and the fourth player is free
+Question: Is there a family discount on registration fees?
+Answer: Yes, the third player is half off, and the fourth player is free.

 Question: Are there any subsidy programs to support families who cannot pay registration fees?